dotnet/source-build/Documentation/pre-built-detection.md

 ./build.sh --sb --bl
 ```

-Once the source-build succeddes, several files related to pre-build detection can be found in the `./artifacts/source-build/self/prebuild-report` directory.
+Once the source-build succeddes, several files related to pre-built detection can be found in the `./artifacts/source-build/self/prebuild-report` directory.
 For now, the one that is of particular interest is `./prebuild-usage.xml`.
-It contains a list of pre-builds discovered during the build process together with a path to the project that requires the pre-build in question.
+It contains a list of pre-builts discovered during the build process together with a path to the project that requires the pre-built in question.

-If the list is empty - the build does not utilize any pre-builds.
+If the list is empty - the build does not utilize any pre-builts.
-However, in most cases it will contain several of them and will require additional actions before mandatory pre-build detection can be enabled.
+However, in most cases it will contain several of them and will require additional actions before mandatory pre-built detection can be enabled.

-# Eliminating pre-builds
+# Eliminating pre-builts

-To better understand how a pre-build can be tackled, first its type should be identified.
+To better understand how a pre-built can be tackled, first its type should be identified.

 In general, project dependencies can be split into the following categorizes:
   - direct - dependency of the repository itself, i.e. declared in its `./eng/Version.Details.xml` file